Friday, September 20, 2024

 In other words, when we are working with integers in computers that use two's complement signed integers, we have to remember (and remind ourselves) whether the particular number we are working with is supposed to be a two's complement signed number or an unsigned number.
 Yes, it's a bother, but it's necessary.

-(On signed and unsigned integers.
-We're not looking at fixed-point or floating point numbers here, but you have to remember what you're looking at with those, as well.)
+(... on signed and unsigned integers. -- We're not looking at fixed-point or floating point numbers here, but you have to remember what you're looking at with those, as well.)

 Okay, having seen how this works, let's look at some code.